bokeh/bokeh/sphinx/source/docs/dev_guide/writing_tests.rst

 Before writing any tests, you should make sure to go through the relevant passages in :ref:`devguide_testing`.
-This chapter on writing tests assumes you know how to run and analyze the tests you are working on.
+This chapter on writing tests assumes you know how to run the tests you are working on.

 .. _devguide_writing_tests_python: